Feeding Quaker Oatmeal to Babies | Full Oatmeal Guide (+ Recipes)

 | Reviewed By Amanda Lundberg, BSN, RN

-When can babies eat Quaker oatmeal?
-It’s appropriate for babies to eat Quaker Oatmeal at around 6 to 8 months of age when they normally begin to make the transition to solid foods.
-Coarse and textured oats like Quaker must be blended to a finer consistency first to promote easier swallowing.
+For babies new to solids, coarse and textured oats like Quaker must be blended to a finer consistency first to promote easier swallowing.

 Benefits of Oats for Babies